 To sign up for a GoHenry account, you just need to download the GoHenry app and click “Sign Up.”
 You will be prompted to provide your personal details and add children to your account.
 They will each get to set their own PINs and get their own cards after they’ve been added.

-GoHenry is a good choice for a lot of families.
+GoHenry is a great choice for a lot of families and, with recent additions to the app, this is a strong contender for the top spot in kids banking.
 The price for subscriptions is reasonable, especially for how robust the app is.
-However, free alternatives are available for those looking to save money.
+Free alternatives are available for those looking to save money, but you won’t find a free alternative that is as comprehensive as GoHenry.

 GoHenry is easy for kids and parents to use and gives kids a moderate amount of agency, so this is good for parents of kids and young teens with little experience handling their own money.
 GoHenry may not be for you if you are looking for a low-cost product that offers funding flexibility and incentives for saving.